liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Portlet configuration options may not always be displayed
+### Portlet Configuration Options May Not Always Be Displayed
 - **Date:** 2016-Jan-07
 - **JIRA Ticket:** LPS-54620 and LPS-61820

 #### What changed?

-The portlet configuration options (configuration, export/import, look and feel, etc) were always displayed in every view of the portlet and they couldn't be customized.
+The portlet configuration options (e.g., configuration, export/import, look and feel, etc.) were always displayed in every view of the portlet and couldn't be customized.

-With Lexicon, the options that are displayed will be based on the context, so not all the options will always be displayed.
+With Lexicon, the configuration options displayed are based on the portlet's context, so not all options will always be displayed.

 #### Who is affected?

-Portlets that should always display all the configuration options no matter which view of the portlet is rendered.
+This affects portlets that should always display all configuration options no matter which view of the portlet is rendered.

 #### How should I update my code?

-If you don't apply any change to your source code you will experience the following behaviour based on the portlet type:
+If you don't apply any change to your source code, you will experience the following behaviors based on the portlet type:

-- If it's a Struts Portlet and you have defined a `view-action` init parameter, the configuration options will only be displayed for that particular view when invoking a url with a parameter `struts-action` with the value indicated in `view-action` init parameter.
+- **Struts Portlet:** If you've defined a `view-action` init parameter, the configuration options are only displayed for that particular view when invoking a URL with a parameter `struts-action` with the value indicated in the `view-action` init parameter.

-- If it's a Liferay MVC Portlet and you have defined a `view-template` init parameter, the configuration options will only be displayed when that template is rendered by invoking a url with a parameter `mvcPath` with the value indicated in `view-template` init parameter.
+- **Liferay MVC Portlet:** If you've defined a `view-template` init parameter, the configuration options are only displayed when that template is rendered by invoking a URL with a parameter `mvcPath` with the value indicated in the `view-template` init parameter.

-- If it's a portlet using any other framework, the configuration options will never be displayed.
+- If it's a portlet using any other framework, the configuration options are never displayed.

-In order to keep the old behaviour of adding the configuration options in every view you need to add the init parameter `always-display-default-configuration-icons` with the value `true`.
+In order to keep the old behavior of adding the configuration options in every view, you need to add the init parameter `always-display-default-configuration-icons` with the value `true`.

 #### Why was this change made?

 Lexicon patterns require the ability to specify different configuration options depending on the view of the portlet by adding or removing options.
-This can be easily achieved by using `PortletConfigurationIconFactory` and `PortletConfigurationIconFactory` classes.
+This can be easily achieved by using the `PortletConfigurationIcon` and `PortletConfigurationIconFactory` classes.

 ---------------------------------------